Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I regularly host multiplayer games with my sons, brother, and friends using this ModList.

 This list is not ideal for a dedicated server, but you could cannibalize the mod list for ideas.
-Heck, maybe this list will inspire others to use MO2/Wabbajack to create Dedicated Server lists.

 _Caution: Some mods like IDC's Nomad do not work in multiplayer!_

 ---

-**4. Do both server and all clients need to download this entire Collection for it to work on multiplayer?**
+**4. Do both the server and all clients need to download this entire ModList for it to work on multiplayer?**

 Yes!
 The community-made POIs need to exist on both server and all clients.